Jen Patja Howell, Deputy Director

 (540) 672-2728 x205

-Jennifer Patja Howell is the Director of Digital Publishing for the Robert H. Smith Center for the Constitution, where she has operational responsibility for all programmatic activities, including partnership events, programs and projects, and the execution of content acquisition and distribution strategies.
+Jennifer Patja Howell is the Deputy Director of the Robert H. Smith Center for the Constitution, where she has operational responsibility for all programmatic activities, including partnership events, programs and projects, and the execution of content acquisition and distribution strategies.
 Over the last decade, Jen has worked in higher education through teaching and research positions in the University of Virginia’s Department of Sociology, and in civic education with the Center for Civic Education and Montpelier.
 Her career highlights include launching Montpelier’s online ConText project, developing and directing the Center's law enforcement and international programs, and coordinating the DC We the People program.
 In 2013, she was selected to participate in The Frontier Project's Women's Leadership Series through Frontier Academy.
-Jen has also worked as a freelance editor for over 13 years, specializing in academic, nonfiction books and marketing collateral.
+Jen has also worked as a freelance editor for over 14 years, specializing in academic, nonfiction books and marketing collateral.
 She is a member of the Virginia Civics Commission, appointed by Speaker of the House William J. Howell, and is a member of the Advisory Board of the We the People Consortium in Washington, DC.
 She received her master’s in Sociology from the University of Virginia, and a bachelor’s in English from the University of California, Berkeley.

 C. Douglas Smith, Vice President, The Montpelier Foundation